 Oregon struggles with its reputation as having one of the highest mental illness rates in the United States.
 This can be especially challenging for the residents of Hillsboro, as the new resources coming into the state are located in Portland, which is nearly 30 minutes away from the city.
 For those who do not drive or have access to public transportation hubs, finding help can be difficult.

 While there are several mental health services in Hillsboro and the immediate area that offer assistance to those who suffer from depression, anxiety, and other disorders, not all of them specialize in the kind of treatment and long-term therapy that might be necessary to prevent suicide or other types of self-harm.
 This can be especially challenging for those who are actively suicidal and need immediate attention.

 Finding Resources in Hillsboro

-Individuals who are caught in the grip of a mental illness often feel hopeless, alone and worthless.
-They may also feel guilty and feel that they have failed their families, friends and themselves.
-However, there are ways to reach out for those who live in Hillsboro, and one of the best places to begin is with the city’s Department of Health and Human Services.
-They treat several different problems, including addiction, depression and anxiety.
+Individuals who are caught in the grip of a mental illness often feel hopeless, alone, and worthless.
+They may also feel guilty and feel that they have failed their families, friends, and themselves.
+However, there are ways to reach out to those who live in Hillsboro, and one of the best places to begin is with the city’s Department of Health and Human Services.
+They treat several different problems, including addiction, depression, and anxiety.